|HOME||LIVE BROADCAST||WHAT'S HAPPENING?||SC LEGISLATURE ONLINE|

 Stand at Ease—A term referring to that situation in which the body does not recess or adjourn but suspends its deliberations for undetermined periods of time.

 Standing Committee—A regular committee of the Legislature, set up by the Rules to perform certain Legislative functions.
-Standing House Committees are: Agriculture, Natural Resources and Environmental Affairs; Education and Public Works; Interstate Cooperation; Invitations and Memorial Resolutions; Judiciary; Labor, Commerce and Industry; Legislative Ethics; Medical, Military, Public and Municipal Affairs; Operations and Management; Rules; and Ways and Means.
+Standing House Committees are: Agriculture, Natural Resources and Environmental Affairs; Education and Public Works; Interstate Cooperation; Invitations and Memorial Resolutions; Judiciary; Labor, Commerce and Industry; Legislative Ethics; Legislative Oversight; Medical, Military, Public and Municipal Affairs; Operations and Management; Regulations and Administrative Procedures; Rules; and Ways and Means.
 Standing Senate Committees are: Agriculture and Natural Resources; Banking and Insurance; Corrections and Penology; Education; Ethics; Finance; Fish, Game and Forestry; General Committee; Interstate Cooperation; Invitations; Judiciary; Labor, Commerce and Industry; Medical Affairs; Rules; and Transportation.

 State Register—Contains proposed and finally adopted regulations for State Agencies.
 Additions to the State Register must be published by the Legislative Council at least once every thirty days.